-Cherry Gilchrist and Warren Kenton, both members of a study group Glyn formed in 1970, have both written about the occasion when a version of ‘The Greater Diagram’, was revealed by Glyn in 1972.
+Cherry Gilchrist and Warren Kenton, both members of a study group Glyn formed in 1970, have each written about the occasion when a version of ‘The Greater Diagram’, was revealed by Glyn in 1972.
 In his The Path of a Kabbalist: An Autobiography (Kabbalah Society; Tree of Life Publishing UK, 2009) Warren describes it as ‘a rediscovery’, and refers to Glyn only as ‘my instructor’.
 He writes:“suddenly Jacob’s Ladder was there with the Great Tree on the central column.
 When the Kabbalah group was shown this scheme, we were stunned.”
 Gilchrist writes: “In this Tree, the Kether of the lower Tree becomes the Tiferet of the next higher one, and there are nine Sefirot down the right and left pillars, and ten (plus the ‘invisible’ sefira of Daat) down the centre.”

-This is, in effect, a geometrical representation of the the reunited totality of the human being, divided since the Fall.
+This is, in effect, a geometrical representation of the reunited totality of the human being, divided since the Fall.
 Coincidentally it parallels Moravieff’s “essential goal of esoteric work”

 Warren was soon to adopt Jacob’s ladder, becoming a well known and respected teacher and prolific writer on Kabbalah, using his Hebraic name Z’ev ben Shimon Halevi.
 His version of Kabbalah, largely based on The Extended Tree as well as his own researches in what he calls ‘The Toledano Tradition’ is now almost as influential and well-known as the Hermetic Tradition of the Golden Dawn.
 Of the numerous images of the extended tree that proliferate on the net, the great majority are based on Warren’s version, which in turn is based on Glyn’s.

 Alan Bain had also worked in terms of a Jacob’s Ladder diagram before 1970, and he too developed a system of Kabbalah teaching, but, unlike Warren Kenton, linked it with Tarot symbolism.
-This is published in a limited book edition and online as The Keys of Kabbalah.
+This is published in a limited book edition and online as The Keys to Kabbalah.
 He read parts of the text to myself and other members of Tony Potter’s group in 1970 – not, at the time, to very great acclaim.
 To be honest, in all my brief encounters with The Extended Tree in the 1970s, including Warren’s publications, I felt there was something facile, specious and even exploitative about it.
 I was unaware of its originality, and felt the unextended form of the Tree to be quite complicated enough.

 Bain’s Extended Tree has two innovations not found in any other version: First, it includes the Three Veils of Negative Existence as three points above the level of emanation from Kether.
-This results in thirty-two points which Bain attributes to the Thirty-Two Paths of Wisdom described in an obscure, possibly 8th C text now invariably tacked-on to editions of the probably much older Sepher Yetzirah (Book of Formation).
+This results in thirty-two points which Bain attributes to the Thirty-Two Paths of Wisdom described in an obscure, possibly 8th C text now invariably tacked-on to editions of the somewhat earlier Sepher Yetzirah (Book of Formation).
 Secondly, he is at pains to remove Daath from the ladder, on the grounds that the Sepher Yetzirah stipulates there are ten sephiroth, and not eleven.
 Not only do I feel that, sephira or not, the position of Daath arises from the geometry and cannot be dispensed with, but Alan’s addition of the ‘Three Veils’ actually results in twelve points “attached to” the central pillar.
 Presumably Bain wouldn’t have counted ‘Ain’ as a sephirah, so why worry about Daath?
 In my own version, which I called The Gnostic Ladder, I retain the Daath point, as well as the Three Veils.

 And yet – Bain may have had good reason which we know not of.
 I remember once encountering an un-characteristically quiet Tony Potter standing off-centre in the bar room of The Red Lion and Sun.
 I asked him what he was doing and he said he was bending the Tree round and cramming all the sephiroth into his solar plexus.
 “Aren’t you being a bit rough with the Tree?”
 I said, but he answered “ I’m rough with myself”.
 For Tony Potter, and probably for Bain, The Tree was made for mankind and not mankind for the Tree.